 Always travel with a valid passport in Mexico.
 If you fly into Mexico, you will be given a form to fill out, and the cost of your visa is included in your flight.
 If you cross on foot or in a vehicle, you will need to visit the Immigration office at the border or as soon as you can in Loreto.
 Cost is about $20USD.
 Or plan ahead and contact a Mexican government tourism office located in some US cities.

-As of October 2016, Alaska Airlines is the only airline to offer service from the US to Loreto.
+Alaska Airlines is currently the only airline to offer service directly from the US to Loreto.
 Flights cost between $200 and $450.
 Schedule varies from 4 days/week to daily, depending mostly on politics and economics.
 Book these EARLY.
 We’re not kidding.
 Many months early.
-Alaska schedule

 From the Loreto Airport to your hotel